 If it seems like a worthwhile expense, spend a small amount of money making branded “swag” — personalised giveaways that you can hand out at events.
 Keep it simple, with items such as stickers, bookmarks, buttons or T-shirts.

 For example: Jada’sJellyBeans T-shirt Fundraiser

-After Jada was diagnosed with type 1 diabetes in second grade her family started a fundraiser and created t-shirts to help raise money for the Juvenile Diabetes Research Foundation.
+After little Jada was diagnosed with Type 1 diabetes in year two, her family started a fundraiser and created t-shirts to help raise money for the Juvenile Diabetes Research Foundation.

 6. Boost social media awareness

 Create accounts for your cause on Facebook, Twitter, Instagram, and YouTube.
 Start engaging with people and related communities.
 Try sparking thoughtful conversations about your cause by asking questions or giving feedback.
 If you’re not social-media savvy, that’s fine too — here are 42 ways to share your fundraiser offline.

 Are you an expert at something?
 Find a way to relate it to your cause and give your supporters something of value.
 Examples include video how-to’s and other educational guides.
 Make sure the design includes your logo and is consistent with your other branded materials.

 A great way for people to learn about your fundraiser is through informational pamphlets, whether printed or digital.
 Organise key information summarising your cause and craft it into a piece of content that catches people’s interest.
 Ask local businesses if you can leave pamphlets out for people to take.

 Learn how to write a press release to raise awareness for your cause.
 You can submit free press releases to sites such as PR Newswire.
 Include eye-catching photos to increase the chances of getting your story featured.